 If you are a prospective students thinking about studying physics or engineering at Gordon, the information below gives you a general idea of what your freshman year might look like.
 Be assured that as a student on campus, you will work closely with your academic advisor to ensure you are taking the right courses at the right times.

 If you want to participate in our 3-2 engineering program, you will study for three years at Gordon, transfer to an engineering school, and eventually earn two bachelor’s degrees.
 You should major in physics while at Gordon and will recieve a B.A. upon completion of the program.

 Typically during each semester, you will take one or more physics, mathematics, or science courses and one or more Core Curriculum courses.
-During an average semester you will take approximately four courses, many of which meet for three hours per week, not counting lab time.
+During an average semester you will take 4-5 courses, which meet for three hours per week, not counting lab time.

-During the fall semester of your first year, you will take PHY121 Introductory Physics I, MAT141 Calculus I, and two Core Curriculum courses.
-If you choose our engineering physics concentration, you will also take PHY125 Introduction to Engineering.
+During the fall semester of your first year, you will take PHY121 Introductory Physics I, MAT141 Calculus I, and a Core Curriculum course.
+You might also take PHY125 Introduction to Engineering, depending on your interest.

-During the spring semester, you will take PHY122 Introductory Physics II, Mat142 Calculus II, Mat223 Calculus III, and a Core Curriculum class.
-If you choose our professional or computational physics concentration, you will also take PHY130 First-Year Physics Seminar.
+During the spring semester, you will take PHY122 Introductory Physics II, MAT142 Calculus II, MAT223 Calculus III, and two Core Curriculum courses.
+You might also take PHY130 First-Year Physics Seminar, depending on your interest.

 The above course schedule assumes you have no Advanced Placement college credit; if you do then you would take one or more sophomore level physics or mathematics courses your first year.